 La Cathedral de Girona

 I was happy enough admiring the Cathedral outside without paying €7 for entry.
 It all depends on your budget.

 Fun Fact: This stunning 11th century church as well as other spots in Girona have appeared in Game of Thrones as Braavos.
 Look out for it in season 6!

 Girona has experienced 25 sieges, so it makes sense why they built these huge medieval walls.

-Did you bring walking shoes?
+Bring walking shoes!
 There’s a really long path along the old walls where you can marvel at the beautiful view of the city and the surrounding mountains.
 It’s the number one attraction to visit on Tripadvisor, and free!

 Tip: Find the staircase at the back of the Cathedral.

-Stroll through the cobbled streets of the Jewish quarter for historic ambience.
+Stroll through the cobbled streets of the Jewish quarter to experience the historic ambience.
 Many scenes from Game of Thrones were filmed here, at locations such as Carrer de la Claveria and the steps of Sant Martí.

 You can also find the Jewish museum which displays the morbid history and remnants of the Jewish community.
 Entry to the museum costs €4 but it’s free on the first Sunday of each month.